redhat-cop/ninja-board/README.md

     ansible-galaxy install -r requirements.yml --roles-path=galaxy
     ```

-3. Ensure the variables have been updated in the _.applier/inventory/group_vars/all.yml_ ansible params file to the desired values
+3. Ensure the variables have been updated in the _.applier/inventory/group_vars/all.yml_ ansible params file to the
+desired values

 4. Execute the _openshift-applier_
     ```
-    ansible-playbook -i .applier/inventory galaxy/openshift-applier/playbooks/openshift-cluster-seed.yml -e="@.openshift/params/ninja-board-deployment" -e include_tags=v2
+    ansible-playbook -i .applier/inventory galaxy/openshift-applier/playbooks/openshift-cluster-seed.yml \
+    -e="@.openshift/params/ninja-board-deployment" -e include_tags=v2
     ```

     ***NOTES***
+    `include_tags` is a comma separated variable.
+For creating v2 artifacts, v2 should always be included.
+Add
+    additional tags depending on your need:
-    * If you have not yet created the openshift dev project, you will need to change the `include_tags` argument to `include_tags=project-req-dev,v2`
+    * If you have not yet created the openshift dev project, you will need to add `project-req-dev`
-    * If you have not yet created a Jenkins instance in the openshift dev project, you will need to change the `include_tags` argument to `include_tags=cicd,v2`
+    * If you have not yet created a Jenkins instance in the openshift dev project, you will need to add `cicd`
-    * If you are not behind RedHat Network and would like access to services that use ldap, you will need to change the `include_tags` argument to `include_tags=ldap-rbac,ldap,v2`.
-This will ***FAIL*** if you do not have sufficient priveleges.
-If you don't have access to perform this, ask a cluster administrator.
+    * If you are not behind RedHat Network and would like access to services that use ldap, you will need to add
+    `ldap-rbac,ldap`.
+This will ***FAIL*** if you do not have sufficient privileges.
+If you don't have access to
+    perform this, ask a cluster administrator.

-Once complete, all of the v2 resources should be available in OpenShift
+Once complete, all the v2 resources should be available in OpenShift